Updated July 4, 2023

 4) ‘ !== ‘ operator

-- This operator is used to check not equals and not type equals, i.e. the value, as well as type, doesn’t match, if any of the two conditions are also not true then also this evaluates to true.
+- This operator is used to check not equals and not type equals, i.e. the value and type don’t match; if any of the two conditions are also not true, this evaluates true.

 - Syntax – X !== Y